 Although heme iron peptides are generally classified as medical foods rather than supplements, we feel they still bear mentioning.
 Unlike other iron supplements, heme iron peptides are derived from meat sources to deliver naturally occurring heme iron — the most bioavailable form of iron.
 While this type of iron is the least likely to cause stomach upset, it costs significantly more than most other iron supplements.
 Heme iron supplements are not suitable for vegetarians.

 Elemental iron refers to the iron your body uses.
 While the label on the front of the packaging often describes the total amount of iron in a supplement, you might need to check the supplement facts panel on the back to find out how much elemental iron it actually contains.
 Iron supplements with a higher elemental iron content provide higher concentrations of usable iron.

 While it can be tempting to reach for a high-potency supplement, iron tends to be easier to absorb when taken in smaller doses.
-For this reason, it’s best to take an iron supplement that allows you take two or three doses spread over the course of a day.
-Because iron deficient adults typically require from 150 mg to 300 mg of iron per day, supplements containing around 65 mg of elemental iron per dose work well for most.
+For this reason, it’s best to take an iron supplement that allows you to take two or three doses spread over the course of a day.
+Because iron-deficient adults typically require from 150 mg to 300 mg of iron per day, supplements containing around 65 mg of elemental iron per dose work well for most.